ChexWarrior/wp-user-disable-login/web/wp-content/plugins/user-login-disable/readme.txt

 1. The Disable field on a user profile
 2. Disabled users on the admin user list page

+== Support ==

+This plugin is developed on the author's own time so there is no guarantee that reported bugs will be fixed in a timely fashion.

+To report a bug please visit the plugin's [GitHub repository](https://github.com/ChexWarrior/wp-user-disable-login).

 == Changelog ==

 = 0.1 =